COAS advises officers, men to keep abreast of changing threats

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Speaking on the occasion, the COAS appreciated troops for their professionalism and high training standards.
-The COAS advised officers and men to stay focused on their professional pursuits and keep abreast of changing nature of threat.
+COAS advised officers and men to stay focused in their professional pursuits and keep abreast of changing nature of threat.

 General Bajwa said that professional excellence and extensive training ensure effective response against all challenges.
 Corps Commander Lieutenant General Muhammad Abdul Aziz accompanied the COAS during the visit.